Venryx/LucidLink/README.md

 * For JS (ui) changes, edit the files in "Main/Source".
 (I use Visual Studio Code)
 * For Java changes, edit the files in "Main/android/app/src".
 (I use Android Studio)

+### Troubleshooting

+For common troubleshooting solutions (for developers), see Troubleshooting.md.